OpsHubProduct/OpsHub-Docs-Validation-Space/docs/help-center/troubleshooting/errors/jira/oh-jira-0227.md

 When you encounter error OH-JIRA-0227, then following error message will appear:

  **OH-JIRA-0227**: Unexpected response received from JIRA.
 Please check whether user has sufficient permissions and whether user has access to JIRA Software.
-Refer Jira prerequisites in the {{SITENAME}} documentation.
+Refer Jira prerequisites in the <code class="expression">space.vars.SITENAME</code> documentation.

 ## Cause